-How can arts participation in communities influence social cohesion and wellbeing?
+How can arts participation in communities influence social cohesion and well-being?

 One Nation/One Project seeks to answer that question.